purdueflutter/personal_website_workshop/README.md

-# personal_website_workshop

-A template for creating a personal website!
+This is a template for creating a personal website!
 Checkout the live demo [here](https://purdueflutter.github.io/personal_website_workshop)!

 # References